cased/try-shell/examples/kubernetes/README.md

 ### Prerequisites

 - `kubectl` access to a Kubernetes cluster that can either provide public access to a service (via a Service Load Balancer or Ingress Controller) or private access to a Service with self-managed TLS.
-- Access to the settings tab of Cased Shell instance with a 'hostname' of `localhost:8888`. (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings) with Certificate Authentication enabled.
+- Access to the settings tab of Cased Shell instance with a 'hostname' of `localhost:NNNN`. (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings) with Certificate Authentication enabled.

 ## Summary